SAP-samples/teched2025-AD166/exercises/ex9/README.md

 ### Exercise 9.1 - How to Use UI5 Linter

-📋 **Action Required**: Set up and run UI5 Linter on an existing application.
+📋 **Next Step**: Set up and run UI5 Linter on an existing application.

 1. **Download the App**